LemmenAid/coastal-gardens/README.md

 For setting up Coastal Gardens, I followed the CodeStar follow-along project structure, customizing it to create a unique platform for coastal gardening enthusiasts.

 I began by building a Django framework, developing the foundational pages (Home, About, Features, and Zone Map) that offer general information to anyone interested in coastal gardening.
-Once this structure was stable, I added unique member features, including personalized dashboards and the option for members to write and share blog posts exclusively within the community.
+Once this structure was stable, I added unique member features, including a personalized dashboards and the option for members to write and share blog posts exclusively within the community.

 This was my first experience handling both backend and frontend tasks together, which was challenging but rewarding.
 Developing these elements involved custom logic for saving, displaying, and managing user-generated content in a way that’s engaging and intuitive.
 Testing each step along the way helped me ensure smooth functionality and an accessible user experience.